Severe Thunderstorm Warning issued for Loudon, McMinn, Meigs, Rhea, Roane by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-06 21:56:00 CDT Expires: 2022-08-06 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Target Area: Hamilton FLASH FLOOD WARNING WILL EXPIRE AT 11 PM EDT THIS EVENING FOR SOUTH CENTRAL HAMILTON COUNTY Flood waters have receded.
+Effective: 2022-08-07 00:43:00 CDT Expires: 2022-08-07 00:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Polk FLOOD ADVISORY WILL EXPIRE AT 145 AM EDT EARLY THIS MORNING The Flood Advisory will expire at 145 AM EDT early this morning for a portion of east Tennessee, including the following area, Polk.
 The heavy rain has ended.
 Flooding is no longer expected to pose a threat.
 Please continue to heed remaining road closures.

 RELATED LOCAL CHANNELS